-8. Compensated Absences
+7. Compensated Absences

 It is the School District's policy to permit employees to accumulate earned but unused sick time.
 Upon retirement, if a teacher has served within the Supervisory Union or member districts for a minimum of five (5) years, they shall be entitled to compensation for the unused days subject to the maximum accrual of 120 days.
-The accrual for unused compensated absence time, based on a standard rate of \$50 per day, is recorded in the government-wide financial statements.
+The accrual for unused compensated absence time, based on a standard rate of \$50 per day, is recorded in the government-wide and proprietary fund financial statements.
 The liability for unused compensated absences is not reported in the governmental funds.
 Payments for unused compensated absences are recorded as expenditures in the year they are paid.

-9. Early Retirement Incentives
+8. Early Retirement Incentives

 The School District may offer early retirement incentives at the School Board's discretion.
-Teachers electing to resign and receive the incentive will receive fifty percent (50%) of their contracted salary amount paid in two equal annual installments.
+Teachers electing to resign and receive the incentive will receive fifty percent (50%) of their contracted salary amount paid in three equal annual installments.
 The accrual for early retirement incentives is recorded in the government-wide financial statements.
-The liability for early retirement incentives is not reported in the governmental funds.
-Payments for early retirement incentives are recorded as expenditures in the year they are paid.
+The liability for early retirement incentives are recorded as expenditures in the year they are paid.
+There were no accruals for early retirement as of June 30, 2021.

-10. Long-term Liabilities
+9. Long-term Liabilities

-Long-term liabilities include bonds and notes payable, compensated absences and early retirement incentives.
-Long-term liabilities are reported in the government-wide financial statements.
+Long-term liabilities include bonds and notes payable and compensated absences.
+Long-term liabilities are reported in the government-wide and proprietary fund financial statements.

 Governmental fund type financial statements do not include any long-term liabilities as those funds use the current financial resources measurement focus and only include current liabilities on their balance sheets.

-11. Fund Equity
+10. Fund Equity

 Fund equity is classified based upon any restrictions that have been placed on those balances or any tentative plans management may have made for those balances.
-Restrictions of net position in government-wide financial statements represent amounts that cannot be appropriated or are legally restricted for a specific purpose by a grant, contract, or other binding agreement.
+Restrictions of net position in government-wide and proprietary fund financial statements represent amounts that cannot be appropriated or are legally restricted for a specific purpose by a grant, contract, or other binding agreement.
 Fund balances of governmental funds are classified as nonspendable (not in spendable form or legally required to remain intact); restricted (constraints on the use of resources are either externally imposed by creditors, grantors, or donors, or imposed by law through enabling legislation); committed (constraints on the use of resources are imposed by formal action of the voters); assigned (reflecting the School Board's intended use of the resources); and unassigned.